gscrow/dressipi-com/cookies.markdown

 ## Controlling Cookies

 Most browsers allow you to control cookies through their settings preferences.
-However, if you limit the ability of websites to set cookies, you may worsen your overall user experience, since it will no longer be personalised to you.
+However, if you limit the ability of websites to set cookies, you may worsen your overall user experience, since it will no longer be personalized to you.
 It may also stop you from saving customised settings like login information.

 ## What To Do If You Want To Remove Cookies?